YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSWITCHTOOSM, Journal AUTOSWITCHLIMIT [aaaa blocks] is less than journal ALLOCATION [bbbb blocks] for database file dddd

 Run Time Error: This indicates that the value of AUTOSWITCHLIMIT specified in a MUPIP SET JOURNAL command is less than the default or specified value of ALLOCATION.
-This error also indicates that the AUTOSWITCHLIMIT value specified was greater or equal to the ALLOCATION but in turn got rounded down, and this rounded down value is lesser than the ALLOCATION.
+This error also indicates that the AUTOSWITCHLIMIT value specified was greater than or equal to the ALLOCATION but in turn got rounded down, and this rounded down value is lesser than the ALLOCATION.

 Action: Specify a higher value of AUTOSWITCHLIMIT.

 ------------------
 JNLTMQUAL1